Two rabid raccoons found in Watertown

 4. Be a responsible pet owner by keeping your pet’s vaccinations current.
 Getting your pet vaccinated by your vet or at a clinic (check with your local pet supply store) can help stop the spread of rabies from wild animals to humans.

-Jefferson County Public Health Service is hosting a rabies vaccination clinic at Jefferson County Dog Control on Thursday from 5 to 7 p.m.
+Jefferson County Public Health Service is hosting a rabies vaccination clinic at Jefferson County Dog Control from 5 to 7 p.m.
+Thursday.
 Visit www.jcphs.org for more information.

 5. Monitor your pet when they are outside.
 If your pet is involved in an altercation with a wild animal, do not get in between them.
 Do not touch your pet without gloves as rabies is spread through saliva.
 Cover your pet with a towel and contact your vet as your pet may need a booster shot.